jkey-67/spyglass/README.md

  - using QT6 with PySide6 now
  - preset of statistic and jump connections now work
  - using pyside6-uic for ui files
- - copy structure names in game now work also with the new Photon UI enabled
+ - copy structure names in game now works also with the new Photon UI enabled

 ## Features with API registration
 Spyglass is using the v2/oauth/authorize and v2/oauth/token for authentication.[SSO](https://developers.eveonline.com/blog/article/sso-endpoint-deprecations-2)